-Almost as soon as you get a cut or scrape, your body begins healing your injury.
+Almost as soon as you get a cut or scrape, your body begins healing the injury.
 White blood cells attack infection-causing bacteria.
 Platelets, red blood cells, and fibrin create a jelly-like clot over the wound and soon a protective scab forms.
 If your wound gets itchy, be gentle -- you want that scab to stay where it is.

 Quick Care for Minor Burns

 Most of us have had a small burn or two.
 To treat one, cool the area right away with a cold cloth or cool water to keep the skin from holding the heat and continuing to burn.
 Afterward, wash the burn with soap and water and dress it lightly.
 Leave any blisters that form alone -- they help to protect the skin as it heals.

 Caring for Surgical Wounds

 Taking care of a surgical wound is similar to taking care of cuts and scrapes.
 You'll probably have to protect the incision with a bandage for a few days, and change the dressing daily.
-Follow your doctor's instructions for caring for your stitches or staples.
+Follow your doctor's instructions for taking care of stitches or staples.
 You'll also want to keep the area dry, and report any increase in bleeding or redness to your doctor.

 Recognizing Signs of Infection

-If there's skin redness that spreads out from your injury, swelling, green or yellow fluid, or increased warmth or tenderness around your wound, you may have an infection.
+If there's skin redness that spreads out from your injury, swelling, green or yellow fluid, or increased warmth or tenderness around the wound, you may have an infection.
 Other signs include swollen lymph nodes at your neck, armpit, or groin, as well as body aches, chills, or fever.
 If you have any of these signs, give your doctor a call.